-For all who ask receive, And all who seek find, And to those who knock it will be opened.
+For everyone who asks receives, And those who seek find, And to all who knock it will be opened.

 We do not know how to pray as we ought But the Spirit of God intercedes for us with sighs too deep for words.